pointer-to-null/i-7565_usb_to_can_converter/README.md

 # About
-An example of working with ICP-CON I-7565 USB to CAN converter.
+An example of working with ICP-CON I-7565 USB to CAN converter on Linux.